The IU Online Master of Arts in English provides broad training in the primary areas of English studies.

 - MA elective courses (8 credit hours)

-You must complete at least three courses in one of the certificate programs with a 3.5 or higher GPA.
-When you have successfully completed three courses, you transition into the MA in English by submitting:
+You must complete at least three courses in one of the certificate programs with a 3.5 or higher GPA before you may transition into the MA in English.

 You must complete one of the following IU Online English graduate certificates: literature, literature and language, or composition studies.